 Humor is as subjective as can be, but it is essential the person you date “gets you”.
-If you find yourself saying, “Just kidding, don’t take it so seriously….” often, beware.
+If you find yourself saying, “Just kidding, don’t take it so seriously” often, beware.
 If you find you laugh at the same stuff, it can be a great “Get Out of Jail” card, or welcome relief from the droll or intensely serious.
-If you don’t share a similar sense of humor early on in the relationship- or at least appreciate each other’s, it’s not going to get much better.
+And if you don’t share a similar sense of humor early on in the relationship- or at least appreciate each other’s, it’s not going to get much better.

 Levels of Conversation

 How people like to spend their free time usually involves hobbies, pastimes or sports.
 It’s great to have some in common, but not everything.
 Not even close.
 It’s great to share some of these interests, but it’s important to have the space to continue to do the other things you love to do.
-If you are an older adult who hasn’t yet figured out how to play golf or tennis, tour museums, go to musicals and plays with friends or alone, you put way too much emphasis on needing a lover/life-partner for this.
+If you are an older adult who hasn’t yet figured out how to play golf or tennis, tour museums, go to musicals, and play with friends or alone, you put way too much emphasis on needing a lover/life partner for this.
 One of the activities my partner and I enjoy together is Scrabble; she beats me too often, but it’s still a positive component of our relationship.

 Propensity to Argue